bloovis/csup/guide/content/docs/developernotes/Ancestors.md

 So this meant two problems had to be solved: creating the ancestors list, and creating a `send` equivalent.
 This is done with macros.

-First, there is an `action` macro that takes as arguments the names of one or more methods.
+First, there is an `actions` macro that takes as arguments the names of one or more methods.
 It creates a `send` method that takes a method name as a parameter (either a string or a symbol), and invokes that method via a large `case` statement.  it also creates a `respond_to?` method that